 baths.
 I still have that boiler.
 It now serves as a plant container in my

 garden.
 I can’t look at it without remembering the Saturday bath ritual that I

-water to take what my mother termed “spit baths” before walking the
+water to take what my mother termed “spit baths” before walking the mile

 school in Concrete